nirajsp47/Autonomous-Car-Project/README.md

 The fourth column specifies the valuesof the steering associated with each image,while the fifth column specifies the acceleration and sixth column gives the speed of car.
 NOTE: The values and names of images in driving_log.csv file are taken for the dataset which is shared on above google drive link.

+# Driving the car autonomously
+Use the drive.py file to communicate between the simulator and the our CNN model.
+Also we need to a '.h5' file of the CNN model along with this drive.py file for complete autonomous driving using the CNN model we train.

 # Problems that are being faced
 1. After 4 to 5 epochs the network starts overfitting.
 The test accuracy remains around 80%.
 Also this 80% accuracy on test data does not justify the results it gives.
 2. The output I want to predict is the steering angle which lies between the values -1 to +1.
 The network is not able to predict the floating values lying between the above range of -1 to +1.